 Mercer County NJ Premises Liability Attorneys

-Personal Injury Lawyers with Offices in Trenton and Pennington, NJ
+Personal Injury Lawyers with Offices in Hamilton and Pennington, NJ

 Unfortunately, accidents happen and it is easy to feel lost during these stressful times.
 For instance, we often lose sight of the fact that commercial and residential property owners are required to ensure a reasonable degree of safety on their premises, taking the necessary steps to prevent and/or remove potentially hazardous conditions.
 This legal duty to ensure safety encompasses anyone who visits, occupies, or passes by the premises for a legitimate purpose, meaning tenants, customers, employees, and even those going about their daily activities.
 With the regard to the specific safety precautions that must be taken, these vary based on the property and accompanying circumstances.
 However, unsafe conditions must be anticipated and/or addressed within an appropriate amount of time and visitors must be warned of potential hazards.